-Feeding twins from birth until 4 to 6 months, will mainly consist of bottle fed formula,
+Feeding twins from birth until around 4 to 6 months will mainly consist of bottle feeding, breastfeeding, or both.

 be afraid to be firm either.

-Many parents recommend using a feeding log during the early weeks to keep things straight.
-With a log book you can track more than just meal times...think diaper changes, nap times, etc. In addition, a Twin Nursing Pillow will be a great help even for bottle feeding twins together, so be sure to check some out, as well as some of the "hands free" bottle holders available.
+Many parents recommend using a feeding log during the early weeks and months to help keep things straight.
+With a log book you can track more than just meal times...think diaper changes, nap times, medications, etc. It will be one less thing to remember during some of those chaotic days and nights.

 to vegetables, fruits, and finally meats.
 Many cereals are fortified